hyperjump-io/better-json-schema-errors/documentation/anyOf.md

 ##  Handling `anyOf` with Clarity

-**Better JSON Schema Errors** intelligently simplifies error output, providing clear, consolidated error messages that are easier to debug.
+`better-json-schema-errors` intelligently simplifies error output, providing clear, consolidated error messages that are easier to debug.
 Here are the differnt cases and how better-json-schema-errors handles them to produces better errors.

 ---